iwantmyname/blog/_posts/2014-02-04-7-new-domain-extensions-are-coming-this-week.md

+---
+layout: post
+author: Chris
-#7 new domain extensions are coming THIS WEEK
+title: 7 new domain extensions are coming THIS WEEK

-;
+---

 <!-- excerpt -->

 People of the internet, the new [gTLDs](http://help.iwantmyname.com/customer/portal/articles/1425299-what-is-a-gtld-) are finally coming.
 Not theoretically in a few months either—on **February 5, 2014, 16:00:00 UTC**, people everywhere will be able to purchase these new TLDs just as they would a .COM domain.